aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 <amplify-callout>

-The `drawPoints` method returns an object containing the string ids of the source and layers used to create the points on the map.
-These ids can be used to add any additional customizations through maplibre-gl-js [source](https://maplibre.org/maplibre-gl-js-docs/api/sources/), [paint](https://maplibre.org/maplibre-gl-js-docs/style-spec/layers/#paint-property), and [layer](https://maplibre.org/maplibre-gl-js-docs/style-spec/layers/) options.
+The `drawPoints` method returns ids of the source and layers used to display the markers on the map.
+These ids can be used for further customization through maplibre-gl-js [source](https://maplibre.org/maplibre-gl-js-docs/api/sources/), [paint](https://maplibre.org/maplibre-gl-js-docs/style-spec/layers/#paint-property), and [layer](https://maplibre.org/maplibre-gl-js-docs/style-spec/layers/) options.

 </amplify-callout>